rcos/CSCI-4470-OpenSource/Syllabus.md

 ## Learning Outcomes:

 The goal of this course is to provide a strong foundation in open source software development in preparation for jobs in industry or for more advanced courses.
+After completing this course, the student will be able to:

-- Understanding of Open Source Software Tools and Community
+- Articulate the importance of open-source tools in the technology sphere along with the importance of community in generating understanding of Open Source Software Tools and Community
-- Understanding of Open Source Licensing.
+- Effectively use and communicate the different varieties of Open Source Licensing.
-- Understanding of Testing, Version Control.
+- Effectively establish and use Testing and Version Control in an open source project.
-- Understanding of Common Open Source Software Stacks and common tools.
+- Demonstrate competence with Common Open Source Software Stacks and common tools.

 ## Syllabus: